 As outlined in the previous section, one of the primary insurance risks to which the Undertaking is exposed, is a large increase in Italian unemployment rates.
 The claim rates are mostly flat in Italy versus varying unemployment rates, demonstrating the impact of Cassa Integrazione Guadagni (CASSA), which is unique to Italy.
 The CASSA acts as a "shock absorber' where employees, instead of being dismissed, keep their employment contract in force and are paid while they are looking for another job or being trained to develop their skills to maybe return to their former company.
-Employees are recognised as unemployed only if all efforts to find them a new job or to get their former job fail.
-Employees may stay up to 12 months in CASSA.
+Employees are recognised as unemployed only if all efforts to find them a new job or to get their former job fail but employees can in CASSA for 12 months.
 The impact of CASSA is to dampen the impact of an increase in unemployment rates on the Undertaking's experience.
-Given the ongoing Covid-19 pandemic it is expected for ILOE experience to deteriorate in general if economic uncertainty prevails both during and post the pandemic.
+Given the ongoing COVID-19 pandemic it is expected for ILOE experience to deteriorate in general if economic uncertainty prevails both during and post the pandemic.
 The Undertaking benefits from substantial risk mitigation via profit share and reinsurance arrangements, which is expected to minimise the impact.